 What Rice Cooker am I Using?

 I chose to work with one of the most popular and most basic rice cookers on the market to make sure the recipes I develop have the broadest compatibility.
-That begin said, every model rice cooker is slightly different, and may yield slightly different results.
-I’m using the Aroma Housewares 8 cup cooked/4 cup uncooked Digital Rice Cooker.
+That being said, every model rice cooker is slightly different, and may yield slightly different results.
+I’m using the Aroma Housewares 8 cup cooked/4 cup uncooked Digital Rice Cooker (affiliate link).

 Using the “rice” function on your Instant Pot will cook food in the same manner as a rice cooker, so this recipe should work just fine in an Instant Pot, providing you are using the rice function and not a pressure cooking function.
 That being said, I have not had a chance to actually test this recipe using an Instant Pot.